 Peat deposits are a challenge to the young earth paradigm

 As I said before, peat bogs are a repository of the passage of time.
 As such they present yet another challenge to the view of young earth creationists that these bogs were all formed in less than 4500 years.
-We can see here that 3000 years of Earth’s chronology are all squeezed into just the upper 145 cm of this core.
+We can clearly see here that 3000 years of Earth’s chronology are all squeezed into just the upper 145 cm of this core.
 Below 145 cm the lead ratios are just what would be expected had there been NO lead production.
-Young earth creationists (YECs) should find this peat core profile very disturbing as it shows a long period of time (400 cm of peat growth) during which the no elevated lead was found.
-In the YEC worldview man had smelting technology right away and clearly was mining just hundreds of years after Noah’s flood.
-Where then is the missing human produced lead?
+Young earth creationists (YECs) should find this peat core profile very perplexing because it includes a long period of time (400 cm of peat growth) during which the no elevated lead was found.
+In the YEC worldview man had smelting technology right away and clearly must have been mining lead just hundreds of years after Noah’s flood.
+Where then is the missing human produced lead from this time period?

-Add to this an additional problem.
-I would submit that no current model of a young earth would place the origins of this bog near the time of a global flood.
+There is no current model of a young earth that would place the observed evidence of the origins of this bog near the time of a global flood.
 Rather the bog would have originated at least several hundred years after the flood, due to the age and nature of the lake sediments lying below the bog and the origins of the valley in which the bog is found.
-This would then force the production of over four meters of natural lead bearing peat into a period of far less than 1000 years.
+Therefore, the production of over four meters of natural lead bearing peat would need to be compressed into a period of far less than 1000 years.
 Remember, the physical position of these bogs as isolated, raised mounds leaves virtually no opportunity to have materials transported into them from anywhere but the atmosphere.
 Examination of the entire core demonstrates that when the effects of anthropogenic (human) sources of lead are eliminated, the amount of atmospheric influx of lead has been nearly constant throughout the entire core (except for two short periods around 520 and 400 cm which were natural lead influxes).
-Lastly, we can observe that the observed pattern of changes in lead concentrations in this core have been shown to be correlated with similar patterns in other bogs and lake sediment records in Europe and the Greenland GRIP ice core.
+Lastly, it is important to know that the observed pattern of changes in lead concentrations in this core have been shown to be correlated with similar patterns in other bogs and lake sediment records in Europe and the Greenland GRIP ice core.

-All of these pieces of data collectively present a compelling case that there these geographical features of the Earth experienced a long history prior to modern man arriving on the scene.
-This doesn’t leave much room for a YEC view in which man very quickly populated the whole earth and especially Europe only a few hundred years after a global flood.
+All of these observations collectively present a compelling case that there these geographical features of the Earth experienced a long history prior to modern man arriving on the scene.
+This doesn’t leave much room for a YEC view in which man quickly populated the whole earth and especially Europe only a few hundred years after a global flood.